 This structure has three poms de dalt and is made of three pairs of dosos, three acotxadors and three enxanetas.

 These are castells which, despite having a simple structure, stand out because of the way they are raised or because they lack the usual support base.

-Aixecats per Sota (Lifted up)
+Aixecats per Sota (Lifted from below)

 The structures that normally are built following the technique of lifting are the pillar and the three.